The-Wang-Lab-NAU/RootSprout/README.md

 ## Description of main documents

-(1) Test1_data/Test2_data - Deep Learning Test Dataset.
+(1) Image processing pipeline - Deep Learning /Step‑by‑step execution file for the image analysis pipeline.

-(2) nets - Deep Learning Network Architecture

-(3) Main_program - Main program, dynamic trait extraction
+(2) RootScrout_GUI - Users can launch the analysis pipeline by running the provided GUI executable

 ## Install Python, Anaconda and Libraries